 The butterfly's night cousin, the moths are one of the evening garden's most beautiful companions.

 There are many more species of moths than butterflies.
 Butterflies and skippers (with hooked-shaped antennae) make up 6 -11 percent of Lepidoptera order, while moths make up 89-94 percent!

 The largest known moths are the Atlas moths (Saturniidae) with wingspans as large as 12 inches.
 The smallest moths are from the pygmy moth family (Nepticulidae) with wingspans as small as 3/32nds of an inch.

 By designer Carol A.L.
 Martin, this tartan was created after the designer "saw (a Luna Moth) in my backyard on a lilac bush - a huge pale green moth with markings like little yellow eyes and white stripes."

-For a video on the lifecycle of the Luna Moth, click the Arkansas Luna Moth!
+For a video on the lifecycle of the Luna Moth, click the Luna Moths!